Aditi-963/Aegis/README.md

 Open `http://localhost:3000` in your web browser.
 You will enter the **AEGIS Operations Center** where live telemetry frames will start streaming automatically!

 ### 4. Running Unified Container Deployment
-To compile and launch both systems inside docker:
+To compile and launch both systems inside Docker:

 ```powershell
 # Run from root folder containing docker-compose.yml